polcak/jsrestrictor/website/content/pages/faq.md

 1. Keep NBS active.
 1. If you want to detect and prevent fingerprinting attempts, use FPD.

+#### Does FPD collect a list of pages/origins that fingerprinted me?

+No, FPD does not store any information.
+Each page load starts a new detection that is not dependant on previous interactions between the browser and the site.

+#### When FPD detects that an origin tried to fingerprint me, does it mean that the extension will apply stronger protection like switching to the `Strict` JSS level or applying the blocking of HTTP requests initiated by the domain?

+No.

+First of all, the `Strict` JSS level does not mean a stronger protection.
+In fact, it makes your fingerprint stable.
+We do not recommend using `Strict` level as an anti-fingerprinting mechanism.

+Secondly, fingerprinting is quite common on login pages.
+If one page fingerprints you, it does not mean that all pages are going to fingerprint you.

+Thirdly, fingerprinting script may be loaded into the page irregularly and we want to prevent blocking the site when there is no fingerprinting detected.

+If you want to switch to a different level for the website, you can do so manually.
+We do not recommend such action.

 #### I saw several extensions that claim that it is not possible to modify the JavaScript environment reliably.
 Are you aware of the Firefox bug [1267027](https://bugzilla.mozilla.org/show_bug.cgi?id=1267027)

 Yes, we are aware of the issues concerning reliable script injections before page scripts can